zunafu/Barangay-Disaster-Monitoring-System/README.md

 # 🚨 Disaster Monitoring & Response System

-A comprehensive web-based platform for real-time disaster incident reporting, tracking, and management.
-Enables citizens to report disasters, government agencies to respond, and administrators to oversee operations.
+A full-featured web-based disaster management platform built for real-time incident reporting, monitoring, and emergency response coordination.
+The system allows citizens to submit disaster reports, government agencies to respond efficiently, and administrators to manage and oversee operations seamlessly.

 ## ✨ Core Features